crayzeewulf/libserial/docs/user_manual/design_documentation.rst

 ------------------
 Use CamelCase for Files, Classes, Namespace, Structures, Enumerations, Functions, Procedures, and Member Variables.

-Filenames are the name of the class or namespace within - one class per file.
+Filenames are the name of the class or namespace within -- one class per file.

 Classes, Namespaces, Structures, Enumerations, and Functions start with a capitalized letter and are nouns: (e.g. SerialPort, SerialStream, etc.).
-Inhertied functions are may be exceptions.
+Inhertied functions may be exceptions.

 Function names are a description of the return value, and Procedure names are a strong verb followed by an object.
 (See Code Complete 2 §7.6 for the difference between a function and a procedure verb.)

-Argument variables start with a lowercase letter and are nouns; (e.g. numberOfBytes, etc.)
+Function arguments start with a lowercase letter and are nouns; (e.g. numberOfBytes, etc.)

 Member Variables start with a lowercase letter "m" and are nouns; (e.g. mFileDescriptor, etc.).